 Vito Laduca

-He was arrested in Pittsburgh in March 1903 whilst trying to pass the gangs fake Morristown currency.
-After Laduca’s release due to lack of evidence, Benedetto Madonia was sent to Pittsburgh to try and secure the release of the other gang members.
+Laduca was arrested in Pittsburgh in March 1903 whilst trying to pass the gangs fake Morristown currency.
+After his release due to lack of evidence, Benedetto Madonia was sent to Pittsburgh to try and secure the release of the other gang members.
 Madonia’s complaints about his mission led to a chain of events resulting in his death months later in New York, an case that became known as the Barrel Murder.
 Laduca was arrested in connection with the killing, but was eventually released due to lack of evidence.

 Laduca started a business in Brooklyn during August 1904.
 He had a shop at Bridge and Johnson Streets, where his business name was Vito Longo.
 His home was at 360 Hudson Avenue, where he lived with his wife.